Yttrium-tYcLief/sod-guides/enclave/boss1.md

 Players will occasionally receive Carrion Swarm debuff - this DoT will damage you and nearby players based on how many players are directly around you.
 Lightly spread to reduce stacks and take less damage.

 PHASE 2: Begins at 70%, ends at 40%.
-Very similar to Onyxia air phase.
 Balnazzar will fly up and begin circling the area.
 He will cast [Suppressing Darkness](https://www.wowhead.com/classic/spell=1231777/suppressing-darkness) on the whole raid, silencing everyone.

 Four [Scarlet Lightbearers](https://www.wowhead.com/classic/npc=243076/scarlet-lightbearer) will spawn around the fountain and channel [Light's Hope](https://www.wowhead.com/classic/spell=1232177/lights-hope), creating a holy zone near them.
 This effect will make nearby players immune to the silence of Suppressing Darkness, however it will also enrage the Screeching Terror adds, which will in turn cause Light's Hope to stop working.